Brand Guidelines: Waste of Money or The Best Investment You’ll Ever Make?

 Everything counts, from your primary colors to how many fonts your emails contain.

 Brand Guidelines are excellent tools that lay out everything so there’ll be no confusion.
 This guide is especially helpful when your designers use visual brand elements for promotional campaigns.
+If you need some inspiration, take a look at our exciting list of promotion name ideas.

 By making your brand guidelines accessible to all users on your company's sites and ensuring the simplest possible experience for them, the company will gain more visibility for the brand.